 All required classes can also be applied to undergraduate or graduate degree programs at UNT.

-The certificate program includes four (graduate) or five (undergraduate) required core courses and one elective.
 Students must earn a "B" or higher in each course applied to the certificate.

 Undergraduate Certificate Questions: Dr. Chetan Tiwari